stanimirovn/docs-redis/README.md

 2. If necessary, immediately cherry-pick/copy changes from **master** that you want to push immediately to production into the appropriate live branch above.

+### Style Sheet

+Use this section to specify spelling of special words for Redis for PCF:

++ on-demand plan
++ shared-VM plan
++ dedicated-VM plan

 ## Pipelines